 Jewel is a world-class destination and it cements Changi as one of the world's major airports.

-The beauty of the place is that it's so connected to the Airport and you can wander in and spend an hour or a day.
-There's no pressure to spend money, either.
+The beauty of the place is that it’s so integrated with the Airport and you can wander in and spend an hour or a day.
+There’s no pressure to spend money, either.
 You could easily just walk around absorbing the atmosphere without any money changing hands.

 While you’re here: Subscribe to our newsletter for the latest tips, deals and news.
 It only takes a few seconds and we respect your privacy: